 Ryanair Profit/Loss and Revenue

-Ryanair Ltd is listed on Euronext Dublin (ISEQ: RYA) plus an additional listing in the US (NASDAQ:RYAAY).
+Ryanair Holdings Plc is listed on Euronext Dublin (ISEQ: RYA) plus an additional listing in the US (NASDAQ:RYAAY).

 Easyjet vs Ryanair CO2 Emissions